openmm/openmm/docs-source/usersguide/application.rst

 In addition to saving a trajectory, you may want to record other information over the course of a simulation, such as the potential energy or temperature.
 OpenMM provides a reporter for this purpose also.
-Create a StateDataReporter and add it to the simulation:
+Create a :class:`StateDataReporter` and add it to the simulation:
 ::